 Can you imagine being a teenager and being woken up to go and tend to a neighbor?
 In my mother’s home this was the norm.
-Even if the neighbor had turned up at night my mother would wake us up to do whatever the neighbor needed help with.
+Even if the neighbor turned up at night, my mother would wake us up to do whatever the neighbor needed help with.

 I remember a couple of occasions our neighbor’s son got sick at night and my mother asked me to go with her to the hospital.
 It was pitch black outside!